 It’s worth noting that enrollment in the Medicare Advantage program has increased significantly since its introduction.
-Since 2010, the number of Advantage enrollees has increased from 24% of Medicare recipients to 32%.
-That means roughly 17.6 million Americans are enrolled in the Medicare Advantage program.
+Since 2010, the number of Advantage enrollees has increased from 24% of recipients to 32%.
+That means roughly 17.6 million Americans are enrolled in the Part C program.

-Here we’ve put together the basics of what you need to know to understand Medicare Advantage, otherwise known as Medicare Part C.
+Here we’ve put together the basics of what you need to know to understand your coverage.

 What is Medicare Advantage?